Bellman Value Decomposition for Task Logic in Safe Optimal Control: Algorithm(s)

-\textbf{VDPPO.} Finally, we propose Value-Decomposition PPO (VDPPO), a special variant of PPO which solves the Bellman Value associated with the class of TL predicates in Sec.~\ref{sec:results} by using the DVG.
-In this method, we use a shared trunk for each decomposed Value in the DVG by embedding the node representations with a one-hot vector.
-Depending on the embedding value, the trunk is trained with the corresponding discounted $\mathcal{A}$-BE, $\mathcal{RA}$-BE or $\mathcal{RA}_\ell$-BE by using the appropriate BE to compute the advantage estimate.
-Note, by definition this requires boot-strapping the current Value estimate for each node, which is represented by the feedback loop in Fig.~\ref{fig:algplot0}.
-The policy also uses a shared trunk with the embedded value and is trained with the standard PPO objective, using the advantage estimate corresponding to the embedding.
+\texttt{\textbf{VDPPO.}} Finally, we propose Value-Decomposition PPO (\texttt{VDPPO}), a special variant of PPO which solves the Value associated with the class of TL predicates in Sec.~\ref{sec:results} by using the DVG. \texttt{VDPPO} uses one two-layer neural net (NN) for all Values in the DVG and one for all corresponding policies, by embedding the node representations with a one-hot vector. \texttt{VDPPO} solves all nodes in the DVG simultaneously by conducting rollouts for each node with the corresponding embedded policy.
+Depending on the embedding value, the target and advantage for each node are computed with the corresponding discounted $\mathcal{A}$-BE, $\mathcal{R}\mathcal{A}$-BE or $\mathcal{R}\mathcal{A}_\ell$-BE.
+To train all nodes concurrently, at this step \texttt{VDPPO} uses the current child node Value estimate for the corresponding BE (``bootstraps''), which is represented by the feedback loop in Fig.~\ref{fig:algplot0}.
+The policy is trained with the standard PPO objective, using the advantage estimate corresponding to the embedding.
 This allows us to leverage the decomposed structure of the Value functions to efficiently learn policies that satisfy complex TL specifications without sequentially approximating the Value.
-See the Appendix for further details.
+See \Cref{apx:vdppo} for further details.